 As part of our CSR, we measure client satisfaction with our work, together with their views on how well mch performed in relation to certain competencies.
-To encourage clients to be completely candid, feedback can be given anonymously and several clients are asked for feedback at the same time, making it impossible to attribute feedback to a particular client.
+To encourage clients to be completely candid, feedback can be given anonymously and several clients are asked for feedback at the same time.
 Where appropriate, feedback is requested from a cross-section of client staff.